DiogoSilvaa/Shortest-Path/README.md

 # Shortest-Path
 This python script aims to:
- Randomly generating a map of locations
- Calculating the distance between those locations Generating a visiting order to find the shortest path Visualising the path
+ Randomly generate a map of locations, calculate the distance between those locations, generate a visiting order to find the shortest path and visualise the path.